ec04012/cs2720-proj2/README.txt

-compile and link with make or make link run with make run clean with make clean student can be compiled separately with make Student unsortedList can be compild separately with make UnsortedList
+compile and link with make or make link run with make run clean with make clean

+Student can be compiled separately with make Student SortedList can be compild separately with make SortedList